Italy

 On 20 October 1939, he was promoted to Capitano.

-During the Greek campaign he initially served as commander over 354a Squadriglia (equipped with Fiat G.50bis), before becoming commander over 395a Squadriglia (Fiat G.50bis) and then 393a Squadriglia of the 160o Gruppo (Fiat CR.42s)
+During the Greek campaign, he initially served as commander over 354a Squadriglia (equipped with Fiat G.50bis), before becoming commander over 395a Squadriglia (Fiat G.50bis) and then 393a Squadriglia of the 160o Gruppo (Fiat CR.42s)

 On 19 November 1940, 'B' Flight of 80 Squadron, which recently had arrived to Greece to reinforce the Greek fighter forces, flew up to Trikkala during the morning.
-After refuelling, nine Gladiators took off, led by three Greek PZL P.24s, for an offensive patrol over the Koritza area.
+After refueling, nine Gladiators took off at 14:10, led by three Greek PZL P.24s (23 Mira), for an offensive patrol over the Koritza area.
 Squadron Leader William Hickey led the Gladiators.

 When they neared the Italian airfield at Koritza the PZLs were obliged to turn back due to their short range.
 The Gladiators flew over Koritza were Italian anti-aircraft opened up.
 Flight Lieutenant 'Pat' Pattle, who were leading the second section, sighted four Fiat CR.42s climbing towards them from the starboard beam.